Cossatot Community College

 • Selected applicants must complete and pass a criminal background check.
 An instruction sheet will be provided to the applicant with the estimated cost.

-Students selected for admission will receive a letter of acceptance into the program by mid-October, and will need to provide the admitting institution a written letter stating that they are accepting the invitation and will enroll in the program.
-This letter can be emailed to the program chair, faxed, or brought to the Division of Medical Education in person.
-If the student chooses to email or fax their letter of acceptance, they should follow up by calling the Medical Education Division to make sure it was received.
-In the event that the student does not plan to enroll, the student needs to notify the institution so that an alternate student may have the slot.
+Students selected for admission will receive a letter of acceptance into the program by mid-October, and will need to provide the admitting institution a signed letter stating that they are accepting the invitation and will enroll in the program.
+This letter will be provided in the student's Online Orientation Module, and after signing, he/she will need to upload the letter to the online module.
+The student will be provided notification if the letter was received via the online module.
+In the event that the student does not plan to enroll, the student needs to indicate so on his/her letter, or notify the institution so that an alternate student may have the slot.
 Each institution will have an alternate list of students in the case of a selected student declining his/her acceptance letter.

 Academic Progression